kubernetes/community/contributors/guide/first-contribution.md

 There's always a need for more test coverage.
 You get the idea - if you ever see something you think should be fixed, you should own it.
 Here is how you get started.
-If you have no idea what to start on, you can browse the [Contributor Role Board](https://discuss.kubernetes.io/c/contributors/role-board) to see who is looking for help.
+If you have no idea what to start on, you can browse the [Contributor Role Board] to see who is looking for help.
-Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide](non-code-contributions.md).
+Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide].

 ### Find a good first topic

-There are [multiple repositories](https://github.com/kubernetes/) within the Kubernetes organization.
+There are [multiple repositories] within the Kubernetes organization.
 Each repository has beginner-friendly issues that provide a good first issue.
-For example, [kubernetes/kubernetes](https://git.k8s.io/kubernetes) has [help wanted](https://go.k8s.io/help-wanted) and [good first issue](https://go.k8s.io/good-first-issue) labels for issues that should not need deep knowledge of the system.
+For example, [kubernetes/kubernetes] has [help wanted] and [good first issue] labels for issues that should not need deep knowledge of the system.
-The `good first issue` label indicates that members have committed to providing [extra assistance](/contributors/guide/help-wanted.md) for new contributors.
+The `good first issue` label indicates that members have committed to providing [extra assistance] for new contributors.

 Another good strategy is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.
-Please see [Contributing](#contributing) below for the workflow.

-#### Issue Assignment in Github
+### Issue Assignment in Github

 When you are willing to take on an issue, you can assign it to yourself.
 Just reply with `/assign` or `/assign @yourself` on an issue, then the robot will assign the issue to you and your name will present at `Assignees` list.

 ### Learn about SIGs

-You may have noticed that some repositories in the Kubernetes Organization are owned by [Special Interest Groups](/sig-list.md), or SIGs.
+You may have noticed that some repositories in the Kubernetes Organization are owned by [Special Interest Groups], or SIGs.
 We organize the community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
 The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.
-Check out the [list of SIGs](/sig-list.md) for contact information.
+Check out the [list of SIGs] for contact information.

 Understanding how to interact with SIGs is an important part of contributing.

-#### SIG structure
+### SIG structure

 A SIG is an open, community effort.
 Anybody is welcome to jump into a SIG and begin fixing issues, critiquing design proposals and reviewing code.
-SIGs have regular [video meetings](https://kubernetes.io/community/) which everyone is welcome to.
+SIGs have regular [video meetings] which everyone is welcome to.
 Each SIG has a slack channel, meeting notes, and their own documentation that is useful to read and understand.

-There is an entire SIG ([sig-contributor-experience](/sig-contributor-experience/README.md)) devoted to improving your experience as a contributor.
+There is an entire SIG ([sig-contributor-experience] devoted to improving your experience as a contributor.
 Contributing to Kubernetes should be easy.
 If you find a rough edge, let us know!
-Better yet, help us fix it by joining the SIG; just show up to one of the [bi-weekly meetings](https://docs.google.com/document/d/1qf-02B7EOrItQgwXFxgqZ5qjW0mtfu5qkYIF1Hl4ZLI/edit).
+Better yet, help us fix it by joining the SIG; just show up to one of the [bi-weekly meetings].

-#### Find a SIG that is related to your contribution
+### Find a SIG that is related to your contribution

 Finding the appropriate SIG for your contribution and adding a SIG label will help you ask questions in the correct place and give your contribution higher visibility and a faster community response.

 For Pull Requests, the automatically assigned reviewer will add a SIG label if you haven't done so.
-See [Open A Pull Request](#open-a-pull-request) below.

 For Issues, we are still working on a more automated workflow.
 Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.